willemw12/get_iplayer_downloader/README.md

 * radio - for radio episodes and podcasts
 * tv - for television episodes

 The preset names are configurable.
 There is also an option in get\_iplayer\_downloader to disable the use of get\_iplayer presets.
-Note that get\_iplayer ignores the "aactomp3" property in that case.

 To configure get\_iplayer for use with two presets, either reuse existing preset files or create new preset files.
 To create new preset files, run `get_iplayer --preset=radio --prefs-add ...`, etc., or create and edit the preset files ~/.get\_iplayer/presets/radio and ~/.get\_iplayer/presets/tv directly.